dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 !!! warning First things first

-    After installing DOSBox Staging, it's highly recommended to open it once using the Start Menu shortcut of the desktop icon [as described here](../releases/windows.md#windows-defender), otherwise,
+    After installing DOSBox Staging, it's highly recommended that you open it once using the Start Menu shortcut of the desktop icon [as described here](../releases/windows.md#windows-defender); otherwise, the
-    the below instructions might not work.
+    instructions below might not work.

 If you have used the installer with the default options to set up DOSBox Staging (and it's highly recommended to do so while you're still learning the